 Improve your skills this season

-Posted by - Claire Louise Barry on Sun 27th January 2013
+Posted by - Clare Roberts on Sun 27th January 2013

 Skiing is one of the most enjoyable sports around, but even the most experienced out there can still have trouble mastering the tricks.
 Even if you’re a more advanced skier ready to challenge yourself on the slopes during a ski weekend, you may well be joined by less experienced skiers as part of a group ski holiday.
 Regardless of ability, take a look at our top tips on how to boost ski skills this season.